maxcelant/leetcode/completed/Set Matrix Zeroes.md

 #### Notes
 **For the O(N) space complexity approach:** we first create a set of all the zeros in the matrix.
-We then loop through and update the row and col that for those zero values.
+We then loop through and update the row and col for those zero values.

 **For the O(1) space complexity approach:**
-We first iterate through the matrix and any time we find a zero, we mar
+Use the matrix itself as an indicator.
+Use the first cell of every row and column as a flag.
+We later use these flags to convert the row/col to zeros.
+We must handle the first row/column a little differently since technically the first row and column both use `matrix[0][0]` as an indicator.
+So we will use `matrix[0][0]` to indicate the first row and a `first_col` flag for first column.

 #### Code
-**Time Complexity**:
+**Time Complexity**: O(N\*M)
-**Space Complexity**:
+**Space Complexity**: O(N\*M)

 ```python
 class Solution: